-In a recent study, the Fred Hutchinson Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) was one of just 13 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants.
+In a recent study, the Fred Hutch Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) was one of just 13 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants.
 This type of transplant uses stem cells from a donor, whether related or unrelated to the patient.

 These results were published by the Center for International Blood and Marrow Transplant Research (CIBMTR), which analyzed the National Marrow Donor Program’s (NMDP) registry of 168 U.S. transplant centers over a three-year period for its 2013 Transplant Center-Specific Survival Report.